2.10 Impact of other infections (and vaccines) on viral load

 Other infections can increase HIV viral load.
 Some vaccines can also do this.
 This is usually only by a small amount.

-- Having another virus can increase HIV viral load.
+- The immune activity caused by another virus can increase HIV viral load.

-- Some sexually transmitted infections (STIs) increase levels of HIV in genital fluids, but only by relatively small amounts.
+- This is reported for some sexually transmitted infections (STIs).
+This can increase levels of HIV in both blood and genital fluids, but only by relatively small amounts.
 These STIs include herpes, gonorrhoea and syphilis.
-The higher viral load will make HIV slightly more infectious.
-This is one reason why having other STIs are related to a higher risk of HIV transmission.
+This is one reason that early studies found that STIs made HIV more infectious.

-- Viral infections like the flu can increase your viral load while the infection is active.
-If you get a high viral load result when you have flu or a cold, you should retest when you feel better.
+- Viral infections like the flu can increase your viral load.
+If your viral load becomes detectable when you have flu or a cold, please just retest when you feel better.

 - Malaria can increase your viral load while the infection is active.

-- HIV can also increase the levels of other viruses in someone who has HIV and another infection.
+- HIV can also increase the levels of other viruses.